Andrew Jackson Chair in American History

-Sarah E. Igo is the Andrew Jackson Professor of History and Director of the Program in American Studies, as well as the inaugural Faculty Director of E. Bronson Ingram College.
+Sarah E. Igo is the Andrew Jackson Professor of History and the Dean of Strategic Initiatives for the College of Arts and Science.
 She received her A.B. in Social Studies from Harvard University and her Ph.D. in History from Princeton University.
 Professor Igo’s primary research interests are in modern American cultural, intellectual, legal and political history, the history of the human sciences, the sociology of knowledge, and the history of the public sphere.

 Professor Igo is a current fellow of the Center for Democracy and Technology; she has also been a member of the Social Science Research Council Working Group on the Transformation of Public Research Universities and the National Young Faculty Leaders Forum at Harvard University’s Center for Business and Government.
 She co-directed a several-year project funded by the Teagle Foundation, the National Forum on the Future of Liberal Education.
 Professor Igo teaches a wide range of courses in modern U.S. history at both the undergraduate and graduate level.
 She joined the Vanderbilt history department from the University of Pennsylvania, where she was Associate Professor of History and the recipient of the Richard S. Dunn Award for Distinguished Teaching.

 HIST 1420 U.S. Post-1945: Cold War to the Present